eleanor-atkinson/react-typescript-user-system/README.md

 ## Project Purpose

 The main goal of this project is to practice using **TypeScript** to model user relationships and manage user features in a web application.
-The following features are implemented:
+The following features are being implemented:

 - User registration
-- User login
+- User login (in progress)
-- User profile management
+- User profile management (in progress)

 ## Future Enhancements